Our Share of Night: 1960-1976: Rosario

-Rosario's family, the Bradfords, arrive in Argentina in the 1800s, and become one of the wealthiest families in Argentina.
-Rosario herself meets Juan when she is eight and he is five, and they quickly become good friends.
+Rosario's family, the Bradfords, are founding members of the Order who arrive in Argentina in the 1800s and become wealthy by exploiting the indigenous Guaraní.
+Mercedes kidnaps local children and tortures them to summon the Darkness.
+Rosario herself meets Juan when she is eight and he is five, and they quickly become confidantes.
 As an adult, Rosario travels to London and becomes the first Argentine to graduate as a doctor of anthropology from Cambridge.
-After some years, Juan arrives in London as well with Stephen, and the three open a door that leads to a forest of human corpses and bones.
-They realize this "Other Place" is part of the Darkness.
+After some years, Juan arrives in London as well with Stephen, and the three open a door to the Other Place that leads to a forest of human corpses and bones.

-The backstory of the Order is revealed: it was established by a wealthy Englishman, Stephen's ancestor, who abducted an African woman and made her serve as a medium for the Order until she died.
+The backstory of the Order is revealed: it was established by a wealthy Englishman, Stephen's ancestor, who abducted a young Nri priestess and made her serve as a medium for the Order until she died.
 The Order since then has been keeping children to use as mediums and established branches all over the world, including in Argentina.
-One fourteen-year-old medium, raped by Stephen's grandfather and left pregnant, murdered all the members of the Argentine branch of the Order and committed suicide while Stephen's mother Florence was in London.
-Since then, Florence rebuilt the branch with new members.
-She tried to make her younger son, Eddie, become a medium, but Eddie loses his mind and runs away.
-Rosario, Stephen and Juan plan to leave England, but before they do, Eddie finds them first, and kills several young members of the Order and attempts to kill them as well.
-Juan overpowers Eddie, kills him, and hangs him from a tree in the Other Place.
+One fourteen-year-old medium, raped by Stephen's grandfather and the Order's leadership, murdered them and committed suicide while Stephen's mother Florence was in London.
+Since then, Florence has rebuilt the society with new members.
+Florence's other son Eddie, driven mad by her failed attempts to create a medium, envies Juan's powers; he escapes from the Bradfords' estate.
+Rosario, Stephen and Juan plan to leave England, but Eddie finds them first and attempts to kill them, slaying several young members of the Order.
+Juan overpowers Eddie in the Other Place, kills him, and hangs him from a tree as an offering to the Darkness.
+In exchange, he cuts a Hand of Glory from Eddie's corpse and gifts it to Rosario.